 Throughout 1943, physical fitness and discipline were training priorities.
 They rehearsed sea landings, assault courses and undertook mountaineering and ammunition training.
 As well as the physical aspect, the men were also prepared mentally for the situation in Europe and the effects of battle.

 The men of 2nd Battalion Royal Ulster Rifles were aware they were part of something big but rumours in April 1944 indicated they were bound for North Africa.
-By May, they were on their way to Droxford, Hampshire to join up with around two and a half million other men assembling for Operation Overlord.
+By May, they were on their way to Droxford, Hampshire, England to join up with around 2,500,000 other troops assembling for Operation Overlord.

 Even at Droxford, the men were unaware of their final mission.
 At one stage, Keegan found himself in a tent with the setup laid out showing part of a European coastline.
 Richard knew it would be France or Spain but that was the most information he or his comrades had.